MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/reference/HcsOpenComputeSystem.md

 ## Description

-Opens a handle to an existing compute system
+Opens a handle to an existing compute system, see [sample code](./ComputeSystemSample.md#OpenGetPropVM)

 ## Syntax